 INACTIVE

-Chemical compounds that are vitamers of Vitamin A.
+TYPE: Chemical compounds that are vitamers of Vitamin A.

 PROS: Speed cell turnover, reduce fine lines and wrinkles, and fade dark spots.